bellalalala/DS5500-Amazon-Reviews-Sentiment-Analysis/README.md

 `basic EDA.ipynb` contains all code that used in first stage, EDA part, we explore every feature in our dataset, and come out with two problems that we are interested, can we define TRUE customer and how does number of reviews change among the time.

+`EDA_Text Related.ipynb` contains all code that used in EDA for review contents.
+We analyzed the length of reviews and the count of reviews by time for each department as well as the top frequent words in each department.

 `Model_Training.ipynb` contains all code that used to train the baseline and fasttext model.
 The training set and test set data is download from (https://www.kaggle.com/bittlingmayer/amazonreviews)

+`Data preparation for user interface.ipynb` contains all code that processing the data before we used them in the user interface.
+It is important to make our user interface fast and accurate.
+We decided to pre-precess and pre-calculate the needed data and store it in the user interface folder.

 ## Dashboard